juanfernandes/juanfernandes-uk/src/notes/monthly-notes-december-2022.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: December 2022'
+title: "Monthly Notes: December 2022"
-description: Pretty much did nothing the whole of December and some of you who follow me on social media will know why.
+description: "Pretty much did nothing the whole of December and some of you who follow me on social media will know why."
 keywords:
   - listening
   - watching